The 12 French Fashion Essentials (No Berets Included)

 2. Cool Sneakers

 This is pure research, friends: I sat on a bench for three hours one warm morning in June and counted up the shoes passersby were wearing.
-Stan Smiths were the clear favorite, followed by Nikes (specifically, the Blazers below).
-Vejas actually might not have made the top five, but I account that to their priciness and the fact that they’ll a little more niche — but of these three, I only own Vejas, and I love them.
+Nikes (specifically the Blazers below), New Balances, and Stan Smiths took the top three spots — Vejas actually might not have made the top five, but I account that to their priciness.

 I was having trouble defining the slouchy coat outside of a “you know it when you see it” context until I found this definition from Vogue, which labeled it “the it-piece of the season” (in 2019).
 I would argue that especially in France, this style is durable and remains as popular deep into the 2020s as it was five years ago.
 (For the record, Vogue’s description pegged a slouchy coat as one with “rounded shoulders, baggy sleeves and an overall relaxed fit.”)

 The classic, inspired by the central garment worn by sailors in the French navy.
 (Many of them were seafaring men from Brittany, which is why this is also known as a Breton top.)
-Of all the selections here, this is the one I’ve seen most often at vide greniers and the like — I think every French person has a Petit Bateau top somewhere in their closet.
-You can decide whether you like the classic shape (quite fitted) and colors (always navy and white) or want to mix it up with slightly outré colors (you know, white and navy) or more relaxed shapes, like the Go Gently Nation sweatshirt below.
+Of all the selections here, this is the one I’ve seen most often at vide greniers and the like — I think every French person has a St James (seen at left) or Petit Bateau top somewhere in their closet.
+You can decide whether you like the classic shape (quite fitted) and colors (always navy and white) or want to mix it up with slightly outré colors (you know, white and navy) or more relaxed shapes.
+And while these aren’t cheap, a long-sleeve striped top from Old Navy can get the job done nearly as well.

 Wear it with nothing underneath, obviously!
 A slightly (possibly) less itchy option than the slouchy cardigan below!
-A slightly (possibly) less itchy option than the slouchy cardigan below!
 I’ve prioritized relaxed but dramatic shapes and full (not overly fitted) cuts.

 “Oversized” is a key element in French fashion essentials — proportion and fit are everything, and at least in my experience, they take some practice in perfecting.
-Of the selects below, the Sézane top (in the middle), with the straight-leg jeans, is the easiest to replicate: voluminous on top, tighter on the bottom.
-Balance!
+It is wild to me how similarly these three pieces are styled; best only button that middle button I guess??

 Your typical grandpa’s cardigan, with something extremely minimal beneath.
 I like to keep these a little on the long side, so you can choose where you’re showing some skin and where you’re not.